Positions in: anywhere in Africa

-Code for Africa (CfA) has an immediate vacancy for a female full-time Communities Product Manager in Kenya or South Africa, to join its Knowledge team.
+Code for Africa (CfA) has an immediate vacancy for a full-time Communities Programme Manager anywhere in Africa to join its Knowledge team.

-Ideal candidates must have demonstrable experience in program management, community engagement, event planning, and partnership development.
-Also, candidates must have a 10x growth mindset, be passionate about inspiring success and believe in unlocking human potential through data journalism and technology evangelism and capacity building projects.
+Ideal candidates must have demonstrable experience in programme management, community engagement, event planning, and partnership development.
+Also, candidates must have a growth mindset, be passionate about inspiring success, and believe in unlocking human potential through data-driven journalism, technology evangelism, and capacity-building projects.

-CfA’s Knowledge initiative, spearheading training management and partnerships, data analysis, digital journalism and storytelling initiatives for partner newsrooms, universities and local community events in Africa.
-It also includes CfA communities such as the WanaData women data science/storytelling network and the africanDRONE civic drone community, as well as the sensors.AFRICA sensor journalism initiative, with a network of more than 50+ newsroom and university partners across Africa.
+CfA’s Knowledge initiative, spearheading training management and partnerships, data analysis, digital journalism, and storytelling initiatives for partner newsrooms, universities, and local community events in Africa.
+It also includes CfA communities such as the WanaData women data science/storytelling network and the africanDRONE civic drone community, as well as the sensors.AFRICA sensor journalism initiative, with a network of more than 50+ newsrooms and university partners across Africa.
 The Knowledge team is also the custodian of other major CfA public infrastructure, such as the continent’s largest open data portal, open.AFRICA, and Africa’s largest census data portal, HURUMap.

 The successful candidate will work with an agile transnational Knowledge team of other data analysts, in-country community coordinators, digital designers, and editorial experts, with additional support from CfA’s software engineering and forensic research teams, in 21 countries across the continent.

 - At least 7 years of experience working in a programme and project management role, with at least 3 years of that experience involving community management and engagement, preferably at development organisations (NGOs/CSO/non-profit), technology/media communities, or high-growth startups.